|The Star (Dare To Dream)|

 Once during winter break in late 1988, this same friend suggested we all see the preeminent Cleveland troupe Giant Portions, which at that time included such notable performers as Lisa Lewis, Jeff Blanchard and Marc Moritz.

 We all had a fun time, but I was taken aback and a little disappointed to discover that every single theater game we employed in our performance were from Giant Portions’ act.
 All of this original work I thought we were doing, and we were just copying off another company.

 Now, I know that good improvisation is not about the structure you use but how you work with it.
 All games are merely tools to facilitate spontaneous, honest discovery and emotional reaction.

-Having said that, there is spontaneous after thirty years of Party Quirks.
+Having said that, there is nothing spontaneous after thirty years of Party Quirks.
 I saw Cabaret Dada three times, almost five years apart each time, and though the faces had changed, each time they played Party Quirks and I gotta tell ya, Tourette’s Syndrome wasn’t actually funny the first time.

 Don’t get me wrong, I really enjoy improvisation, and improv comedy, and have actively sought out long-form improv, when it is available.
 No one has made a run at it in Cleveland since Dobama’s Night Kitchen.

 In my own way, I militantly keep working to push young people into the form at our annual summer theater camp.
 My journey to Alaska meant missing the second week of our annual Camp Theater (for which I am extremely grateful to my employer) but two weeks ago I had the opportunity to lead a team of middle and high schoolers through a series of basic storytelling exercises, the goal being to be able to tell a complete story with a beginning, middle and end using monologue, two person scenes and a conclusion incorporating an entire team of four.